payw-org/eodiro-server/src/api/one/README.md

 ### `AuthReqired<T>`

 This is an utility type for the actions where the authentication is required.
-This type simply includes `accessToken` property to your generic `T`.
+This type simply includes `accessToken` property to your reqeust data type.

 **Example**